 Employees required to participate in in-service institutes and other mandatory in-service activities beyond their regular assigned duty hours/days shall be compensated according to the following hourly rate.
-The District agrees to review the number and type of mandatory in-service trainings required of employees and report this information to the Association no later than April 30, 2019 or two (2) months after the date of ratification of this Agreement by the membership.
-The Parties agree that this Section will be included as an additional item when negotiating the FY20 reopener.
+One-half (1/2) of one (1) Professional Development Day (PDD) on the District calendar, as determined by the Superintendent, shall be reserved for mandatory in-service.
+Effective with the ratification of this Agreement.